 Erin has experience working with individuals with varying cognitive abilities, from individuals with intellectual disability to individuals with areas of giftedness.
 Erin was awarded both First Class Honours in Psychology and a PhD in Clinical Psychology by Flinders University (Adelaide, South Australia).
 She has presented her work at international conferences and her work was published in the peer-reviewed journal “Autism”.
 Erin has been registered to practice as a psychologist since 2009 and gained endorsement in the area of Clinical Psychology in 2011.

 Outside of working hours Erin retreats into her garden.
 She enjoys growing all sorts of fruits and flowers, including dinner plate dahlias, saffron crocus, alpine strawberries, and Japanese windflowers.
-She also enjoys sketching, painting, and photographing flowers from her garden, though feels these reproductions could never quite capture the beauty of the original bloom.
+She also enjoys sketching, painting, and photographing flowers from her garden, though feels these reproductions could never quite compare to the beauty of the original bloom.